 Futsal EURO final referee team relishing the moment | Inside UEFA

-Portugal and Russia will contest the European title at the Amsterdam Ziggo Dome, and the refereeing workforce of Juan José Cordero Gallardo (Spain, first referee), Alejandro Martínez Flores (Spain, second referee), Chiara Perona (Italy, third referee), Grigori Osomkov (Estonia, reserve assistant referee) and David Urdanoz (Spain, timekeeper) could have their very own vital goal – so as to add their seal of high quality to an thrilling night time within the Dutch capital.
+Portugal and Russia will contest the European title at the Amsterdam Ziggo Dome, and the refereeing staff of Juan José Cordero Gallardo (Spain, first referee), Alejandro Martínez Flores (Spain, second referee), Chiara Perona (Italy, third referee), Grigori Osomkov (Estonia, reserve assistant referee) and David Urdanoz (Spain, timekeeper) may have their very own essential goal – so as to add their seal of high quality to an thrilling evening within the Dutch capital.

 ‘Wonderful moment’